c-cube/funarith/README.md

 # Funarith

-[WIP]
+Functorial implementation of classic algorithms for arithmetic, in OCaml.

-Functorial implementation of classic algorithms for arithmetic.
+## Planned features

 We should have at least:

 - [x] simplex for ℚ
 - [ ] simplex + branch&bound for Z
-- [ ] solving systems of linear diophantine equations
+- [x] solving systems of linear diophantine equations
 - [ ] omega for Z
 - [ ] Cooper for Z (quantifier elimination)